 Paid Sick Leave

-According to the Healthy Families and Workplaces Act (HFWA), you must offer paid sick leave to all eligible employees.
-To calculate how much sick leave an employee is entitled to, follow this simple rule: employees accrue one hour of paid sick leave for every 30 hours worked.
-Employees can accrue up to 48 hours of paid sick leave per year.
-They can carry over any unused sick leave from one year to the next.
+According to the Healthy Families and Workplaces Act (HFWA), all employers must provide their employees paid sick leave.
+Employees accrue one hour of paid sick leave for every 30 hours worked up to 48 hours.
+They are able to use their sick leave for a variety of reasons including their own health needs or to care for a family member.
+In addition, any unused sick leave hours can carry over from one year to the next.

 Meal and Rest Breaks